-For a connection line of total length Ltotal, the effective welded length L is
+For a connection line of total length Ltotal, the effective welded length Leff is defined by

+Leff≔Ltotal-mfirst-mlast

 The density d of the welded segments is defined as (Formula (A.1)):

-(A.1)
+d≔ll+s (A.1)

-The effective length L can be calculated by adding the segments and the spacings (Formula (A.2)):
+The effective length Leff can be calculated by adding the segments and the spacings (Formula (A.2)):

-(A.2)
+Leff≔nl+n-1s (A.2)

 Here, n is the prescribed number of segments that fit in the connection line.
 The line is a polyline approximation in χMCF.
 As a result of this, the prescribed length and spacing may not fit in the approximated curve, exactly.
 Therefore, the length or spacing or both are adjusted.